HaxeFoundation/haxe-evolution/proposals/0000-typed-metadata.md

 Metadata in haxe is currently just a string.
 Most of the time this is needlessly dynamic.

-This has the following drawbacks:
+It has the following drawbacks:
 * Users are not notified if they make a typo or if the metadata they are using is deprecated.
 * When making a macro library one must take care to use metadata names that will not collide with other libraries.
 * Haxe can break existing code by adding new compiler metadata.